ElllGeeEmm/Read-Only-the-real-thing/README.md

 ![image4](https://i.imgur.com/OyXyTtb.png)

 # Technology
-JavaScript, ReGex, WebPack, Giphy API.
+JavaScript, Chrome Extension, ReGex, WebPack, Giphy API.

 # Code Snippet
 the entire code is based on DOM manipulation - we are not storing, keeping or looking for any personal data, just tracking windows activities inside the Gmail inbox within unread emails, and then matching text patterns using ReGex.